How PR and SEO Work Together to Build Your Brand

 If you can build up a library of good, high-authority content in the problem area, scandals will have a harder time snatching up the top search results.

 3. PR’s human touch helps SEO shine

-In contrast, tit-for-tat schemes or directly buying backlinks will get you downgraded, or even blacklisted, by the algorithm.
+In stark contrast, tit-for-tat schemes or directly buying backlinks will get your site downgraded, or even blacklisted, by search engine algorithms.

 - Interesting: if you can’t find anything to say about yourself, neither will journalists